rusteze89/QCS/README.md

 ## Arduino Code
 Quoin folder contains arduino code segmented into primary modules
 - quoin - contains most global variables & definitions as well as setup, loop & general I/O routines
-- time  - contains functions for setting and getting the time from a Real Time Clock chip
+- time  - functions for setting and getting the time from a Real Time Clock chip
+- sd    - functions for reading and writing data sets to the Arduino Ethernet's Micro-SD Card
 - web   - functions for interpreting received http messages as well as sending json callbacks

 ## Web Interface